Azure/aca-landing-zone-accelerator/scenarios/aca-internal/bicep/README.md

 #### :broom: Clean up resources

+Before cleaning up the resources you might wish to [verify the Azure Firewall Rules](#rotating_light-verify-your-firewall-is-blocking-outbound-traffic)

 When you are done exploring the resources created by the Standalone deployment guide, use the following command to remove the resources you created.

 ```bash